OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-06.md

 ## Proverbs 6:17

-> haughty eyes, a lying tongue,
+> proud eyes, a deceitful tongue,
-> and hands that shed innocent blood,
+> and hands that spill innocent blood,

 ## Proverbs 6:18

-> a heart that devises wicked schemes,
+> a heart that plans wicked schemes,
-> feet that are quick to rush into evil,
+> feet that are swift to rush into evil,

 ## Proverbs 6:19